Subscribe To This Site

 Oat Flour, Oat Groats - Oats Anyway You Like!

-Oat flour or oat groats - oats can be enjoyed in so many different ways.
+Oat flour or oat groats - oats can be enjoyed in so many different ways!

 So what's so great about oats?
 And what do the different types of oats do for us?

 This page looks at different types of oat products, from flour, right through the various porridge oats, to oat groats (for the really hardy!)
-There's a little about their history - culture even - and a run down of the nutritional benefits of eating oats.

 In early times the Scots were renowned for their ferocity and hardiness in battle.
 In more recent times, many Scotsmen and Scotswomen explored and helped colonise huge parts of the world, bringing elements of their unique culture to places as far apart as New Zealand and Canada.